How does pain affect behaviour?

 Disease processes can affect any animal's ability to behave 'normally', and owner-reported behavioural changes may be the first indication of a sub-clinical condition.

 Disruption to normal anatomical function

-Temporarily/permanently limited mobility might affect a dog’s ability to communicate effectively and avoid or escape from uncomfortable situations.
-Anxiety might be further increased by a dog being unable to perform normal coping mechanisms.
+Temporarily or permanently limited mobility might affect a dog’s ability to communicate effectively and avoid or escape from uncomfortable situations.

-Surgical interventions might require recovery periods during which normal behaviours are restricted which might create frustration or dejection.
-Surgical equipment such as Elizabethan collars and dressings might also limit a dog’s ability to communicate or interact with others effectively.
+Surgical interventions might require recovery periods during which normal behaviours are restricted, which might create frustration or dejection.

 What is pain?

 Pain is defined as 'an unpleasant sensory and emotional experience associated with actual or potential tissue damage or described in terms of such damage'.
 Namely, pain may be experienced with or without physical damage to the body and is subjective and unique to every individual.